 Breast checks, mammograms and breast cancer screenings are on our mind in light of it being Breast Cancer Awareness Month.
-But really, we need these important topics to be on our minds ALL of the time…
+But really, we need these important topics to be on our minds ALL the time…

 How to check your breasts

-Check your breasts in the shower
+1. Check your breasts in the shower

-Using the pads of your fingers, move around your entire breast in a circular pattern moving from the outside to the centre, checking the entire breast and armpit area.
+Using the pads of your fingers, move around your entire breast in a circular pattern, moving from the outside to the centre, checking the entire breast and armpit area.

-Check your breasts in front of a mirror
+2. Check your breasts in front of a mirror

 “Hello, you!” – give your breasts a really good visual inspection while keeping your arms at your sides.
 Repeat with your arms raised overhead.
 Keep an eye out for any changes in the contour of your breasts, any swelling, dimpling of the skin or changes in your nipples.
 Next, rest your palms on your hips and flex your chest muscles.
-Again check for dimpling, puckering, or changes, especially on one side.
+Again, check for dimpling, puckering, or changes, especially on one side.

-Check your breasts lying down
+3. Check your breasts lying down

 We are so fortunate to live in a country where breast screening is readily available.
-To encourage women in Singapore to start screening regularly, Singapore Cancer Society (SCS) runs a number of mammogram screening programmes.
+To encourage women in Singapore to start screening regularly, the Singapore Cancer Society (SCS) runs a number of mammogram screening programmes.

 - If you’re part of the Community Health Assist Scheme (CHAS), women aged 50-69 years will receive mammograms at no charge at the SCS Clinic @ Bishan.

-Breast cancer screening in Singapore – where to get a breast ultrasound
+2. Where to get a breast ultrasound

 - C K Yong Surgery & Breast Clinic is a one-stop specialist breast centre located in the Thomson Road area.
 Call 6356 3250 to make your appointment.